sherryrich/bandersnatch/README.md

 ### User Stories

 #### As the site creator:
-* Create a simply website incorporating the app to allow users interact with the game.
+* Create a simple website incorporating the app to allow users interact with the game.
 * Build a simple and challenging game for users to complete.

 #### As a first time user:
 * Immediately be informed of the main purpose of the game and how to play.
-* Try to remember the path chosen and dont take this path the next time.
+* Try to remember the path chosen and not to take the wrong path the next time.

 #### As a returning user:
 * Choose alternative paths to see different outcomes.